Classical solutions of the Backward PIDE for Markov Modulated Marked Point Processes and Applications to CAT Bonds: Abstract

 \section{Abstract}

-The objective of this paper is to give conditions ensuring that the backward partial integro differential equation (PIDE) arising from a multidimensional jump-diffusion with a pure jump component has a classical solution, that is the solution is continuous, $\mathcal C^2$ in the diffusion component and $\mathcal{C}^1$ in time.
-Our proof uses a probabilistic arguments and extends the results of \citet{bib:pham-98} to the case where the diffusion operator is not elliptic in all components and where the jump intensity is modulated by a diffusion process.
+The objective of this paper is to give conditions ensuring that the backward partial integro differential equation associated with a multidimensional jump-diffusion with a pure jump component has a unique classical solution; that is the solution is continuous, twice differentiable in the diffusion component and differentiable in time.
+Our proof uses a probabilistic argument and extends the results of \citet{bib:pham-98} to processes with a pure jump component where the jump intensity is modulated by a diffusion process.
+This result is particularly useful in some applications to pricing and hedging of financial and actuarial instruments, and we provide an example to pricing of CAT bonds.